bryandfh/Cheat-Sheet/Apex Bonus/Sales and Marketing Applications/Review.md

 ### What is a Content Delivery?
 A way to create a web based view of a file that can be shared via URL with external parties.

+### How many standard price book can an organization have?
+1